andrewhalle/build-your-own/markdowns/gpg.md

 }
 ```

+Not every line of this is clear yet.
+We haven't talked about ASCII armor or PGP packets at all yet.
+Nonetheless, the high-level idea is clear.
 This parses the parts of the cleartext signature using the function we just built, does some extra work with the ASCII armor (which we'll talk about in the next section) and then returns the Cleartext signature or an `Err`.
 Note that this function, even though it's named `parse` does more work than just parsing.
 Because of that, I chose to have it return a normal `Result` (actually an `anyhow::Result` for simplicity) rather than a nom `IResult`, because errors that can occur in this function aren't strictly parsing errors.
 Another error that could occur is the ASCII armor contained doesn't have a valid checksum.
 That's a nice segue into the next section, parsing and validating ASCII armor.

 ### ASCII Armor